kadeep-ai/.github/profile/README.md

 ║     BUILD SMART.
 SHIP CONFIDENTLY.
 SCALE PREDICTABLY.  ║ ║                                                              ║
-║    Quality is not a checkpoint — it's a continuous system.   ║ ║                                                              ║
+║    Quality is not a checkpoint — it's a continuous system.   ║ ║         Test Studios is how that system starts.              ║ ║                                                              ║
 ╚══════════════════════════════════════════════════════════════╝
 ```